-If you haven’t had a bite of blue crabs, I can assure you, you’re missing out.
+If you haven’t had a bite of blue crabs, I can assure you, that you’re missing out.
 While it can serve as a daily meal, it’s best served during special occasions.
-Ordering online is the best way to do this, as most restaurants have strict rules as per the global pandemic, with most opting for takeaways, and drive-through.
+Ordering online is the best way to do this, as most restaurants have strict rules as per the global pandemic, with most opting for takeaways and drive-throughs.
 Blue crabs are the sweeter and tastier version of crabs, probably the best kind.

 Some History of the Blue Crab

-Although some fisher man complained that they ate the bate of their fishing line and clogged up their nets there was not much to complain after they ate a good meal with the blue crab.
+Although some fishermen complained that they ate the bate of their fishing line and clogged up their nets there was not much to complain about after they ate a good meal with the blue crab.

-As a matter of fact the blue crab was the first nations crab.
-Long before other tasty crab like shellfish was discovered.
+As a matter of fact, the blue crab was the first nation’s crab long before another tasty crab-like shellfish was discovered.

-There are recipes to prepare blue crab found that are dated back to 1685.
+There are recipes to prepare blue crab found that date back to 1685.
 Blue Crab become even more popular when the population started to grow and people started to eat out more.

-Blue crab is just one of the many types of seafood you can find in the best online seafood category.
+I hope this answers the question of what is Blue crab.
+They are just one of the many types of seafood you can find in the best online seafood category.